kamena/DX-localhost/readme.txt

 *You can change it by entering your desired environment name in the Dev Environment Name input field, Save the changes and you're done!

 == Changelog ==
+= 1.3 =
+* Fix the issue with notice line when the user is not logged in
+* Update the internal logic and add some small code improvements

+= 1.2 =
+* Screenshots and docs

 = 1.1 =
 * Display a notice when working on a localhost site clone.
 * Added a toolbar button that would redirect you to the DX Localhost Settings